libu1129/blazor-faq-cookies-authentication/README.md

 # Blazor faq cookies authentication

-This sample explains that how to authenticate faq cookies for Blazor.
+This sample explains that how to authenticate faq cookies for Blazor serverside.

 ## Prerequisites